statamic/docs/content/collections/docs/preferences.md

 id: 452c268b-b885-4deb-8e46-1cc3ebc66e4f
 blueprint: page
 title: Preferences
-intro: Preferences can be used as an additional layer of customization intended for users and clients to edit.
+intro: Preferences are easy to manage settings available from and generally affecting only the inside of the control panel.
+They can be set differently per-user, role, and globally.
 ---
-Where application configuration would live in PHP config files, preferences can be accessed from the control panel where they can be edited by clients or users.
+Where application configuration lives in PHP config files, preferences can be accessed from the control panel where they can be edited by clients or users.
+The actual preferences themselves are stored in YAML files, whether on the user, role, or [default preferences file](#storage).

 ## Accessing Preferences